Mindfulness and Compassion Practitioner and Facilitator Training

 Michael Kearney, MD.

 Michael Kearney has over 35 years experience of working as a physician in palliative care.
 Since his early twenties, Michael Kearney has been seeking to bridge his medical and spiritual studies.
 He completed a one-year spiritual director training at Heathrow College in London in 1985 and worked for one year in L’Arche/France in a spiritual community serving those physically and mentally disabled.
-Having been practicing meditation since his early twenties, he has been following since 2005 the mediation teachings of Alan Wallace and has been mentored by Buddhist scholar and social activist Joanna Macy and Native American teachers Wolf and Lisa Wahpepah.
+Having been practicing meditation since his early twenties, he has been following since 2005 the meditation teachings of Alan Wallace and has been mentored by Buddhist scholar and social activist Joanna Macy and Native American teachers Wolf and Lisa Wahpepah.